xmos/sw_usb_audio/doc/prog_modification.rst

 #.
 Implement the DSP on this core.
 This needs to be synchronous
    (i.e. for every sample received from the decoupler, a sample needs to be outputted to the audio driver).

-#.
-Update the Endpoint 0 code to accept custom requests to the audio
-   class interface to control the DSP.
-It can then forward the changes onto the DSP core.

-#.
-Update host drivers to use these custom requests.